 There is one mutual element that each post-socialist economy will, sooner or later, have to change.
 It is the universal mechanism of pluralistic institutional coordination.
 Many authors rightfully emphasize the significance of coordination as the process of mutual harmonization of certain economic institutions of market regulations and state regulations.
-These authors directly advocate for equality, interconditionality and mutual effects of economic institutions as constituents of the mu-
+These authors directly advocate for equality, inter-conditionality and mutual effects of economic institutions as constituents of the mutual economic mechanism of coordination and regulation.
+In other words, they correctly detect the imperative of institutional pluralism for institutional monisms.